sebishogun10/GeoJson-Tiling-app-/README.md

 - Spring Boot backend with OAuth2 resource server
 - R-tree spatial indexing for efficient tile storage and retrieval
-- Leaflet.js frontend for map visualization
+- Leaflet.js + vanilla JS for frontend for map visualization
 - Keycloak for identity and access management

 ## Contributing